You need almost divine luck finding medical professionals who have the expertise to design and deliver a well-managed Valium tapering program.

 So did we.

-Alternative to Meds has been the expert on Valium withdrawal for more than 15 years.
-We have published evidence regarding our success.
-Some people will have less difficulty getting off benzodiazepines easier than others.
-However, many benzo users are neurotoxic, forcing them into fight or flight (sympathetic overdrive), and need to clean up that toxic burden before they can regulate.
+Alternative to Meds has been leading the way on Valium withdrawal for more than 15 years.
+We have published evidence regarding the successful outcomes of clients at the center.
+Some people come off benzodiazepines easier than others.
+However, many benzo users have become neurotoxic, forcing the CNS/neurology into fight or flight (sympathetic overdrive).
+This horrendous condition won’t regulate until the person can clean up that toxic burden, which involves many micro-changes and steps to do well.
 Each person is different and needs to be treated as such.

 The following Valium tapering information is provided here so you can get a better understanding of the kinds of therapies that can make getting off Valium many times easier than it could otherwise be for you or your loved one.
 Perhaps you have begun researching the topic and are not sure how to get off Valium in a safe and healthy way.
 We can help.